 Similar user experience trends can be seen in other corners of the subscription world, from sports to health services that are looking for an increased personalized experience.
-It doesn’t matter whichever niche a company operates in, removing points of friction from the user journey is absolutely essential.
+It doesn’t matter which niche a company operates in, removing points of friction from the user journey is essential.

 Create a frictionless user journey in any environment